aiacy/honeydew.md/README.md

 + A useful reminder to commit something everyday
 + Finish off CSS resources on Notion
 + Brainstorm ideas for portfolio
++ Copy items in this MD file to notion automatically